Goldman60/NCLF-Minecraft/README.md

 This is a general **work in progress**, live production code can be viewed at http://nclfminecraft.org, code as it happens can be viewed at http://nightly.nclfminecraft.org

 ##License(s)
-This code is Open Sourced by the Nerd Cave Liberation Front and AJ Fite under the following liscense(s):
+This code is Open Sourced by the Nerd Cave Liberation Front and AJ Fite under the following license(s):
 >NCLFMinecraft.org
 >Copyright (C) 2012  A.J.
 Fite
 >